Helle Tem Cover

 star_half

-There is no doubt where this offering from TOPS takes its inspiration, it’s in the name and also clear from the appearance of the knife.
-The quality of TOPS knives is a matter of well-established fact among collectors and users of knives alike and this knife will certainly do everything you require of it for bushcrafting.
-It’s 1096 carbon steel blade and ‘sudo-Scandi’ grind which features a higher than usual Scandinavian style grind but with the addition of an edge bevel as well.
+There is no doubt where this offering from TOPS takes its inspiration.
+It’s in the name and also clear from the knife’s appearance.
+The quality of TOPS knives is a matter of well-established fact among collectors and users alike, and this knife will certainly do everything you require for bushcrafting.
+It’s 1096 carbon steel blade and a ‘sudo-Scandi’ grind, which features a higher than usual Scandinavian style grind but with the addition of an edge bevel as well.

-TOPS don’t make any pure Scandinavian ground knives and because the grind height on this knife is that bit higher than it would be on a traditional puukko it does actually need this extra bevel to add strength to the edge which could be fragile with such a fine, narrow edge.
+TOPS doesn’t make any pure Scandinavian ground knives.
+Because the grind height on this knife is a bit higher than on a traditional puukko, it does need this extra bevel to add strength to the edge, which could be fragile with such a fine, narrow edge.

-Although it bears the puukko name it’s design history is much more multicultural than you might expect.
-The designer is Goran Mihajlovic, a Serb who grew up in Germany and who now lives in Columbia and owns a nature reserve called Tanimboca.
-While the blade profile is similar to traditional Puukkos the handles are more typical of American knives with red lined Micarta scales secured in place by Philips head screws.
-These screws don’t require any proprietary tools to remove the handles and this was an important design criteria for a knife designed as much for use in the jungles of Columbia as it is for the boreal forests of Finland.
+Although it bears the puukko name, its design history is much more multicultural than expected.
+The designer is Goran Mihajlovic, a Serb who grew up in Germany, now lives in Columbia, and owns a nature reserve called Tanimboca.
+While the blade profile is similar to traditional Puukkos, the handles are more typical of American knives with red-lined Micarta scales secured in place by Philips head screws.
+These screws don’t require any proprietary tools to remove the handles.
+This was an important design criterion for a knife designed as much for use in the jungles of Columbia as it is for the boreal forests of Finland.

-The hot, humid jungle climate requires you to take very good care of your blades and tools to avoid rust, especially if your knife is made from a steel like 1095 which can rust quite easily, being able to clean dirt and grime and to make sure there is no moisture trapped between the handle scales and steel tang is really important.
-Being able to apply oil to the tang by easily removing the handle scales could be a really useful feature in the rainforest, although using stainless steel might also have been a good option if this knife was designed for humid conditions.
+The hot, humid jungle climate requires you to take good care of your blades and tools to avoid rust, especially if your knife is made from steel, like 1095, which can rust quite easily.
+Being able to clean dirt and grime and to make sure there is no moisture trapped between the handle scales and steel tang is important.
+Applying oil to the tang by easily removing the handle scales could be useful in the rainforest.
+However, stainless steel might also have been a good option if this knife had been designed for humid conditions.

-It might be strange to be discussing using a puukko in the rainforest but the designer Goran Mihajlovic obviously has great taste in knives as he prefers Puukko knives as they are so versatile and offer great performance in a wide variety of cutting tasks.
+It might be strange to be discussing using a puukko in the rainforest.
+Still, the designer Goran Mihajlovic has great taste in knives.
+He prefers Puukko knives as they are versatile and perform great in various cutting tasks.

-The Tanimboca Puukko features a divot in its handle for use as a bow drill bearing block, something I would avoid using it for, using an unsheathed knife as a bearing block is just plain dangerous and having to unthread your sheath from your belt to contain your knife while you use it to light a bow drill fire is just going to get annoying.
+The Tanimboca Puukko features a divot in its handle as a bow drill bearing block, which I would avoid using.
+Using an unsheathed knife as a bearing block is just plain dangerous, and unthreading your sheath from your belt to contain your knife while you light a bow drill fire will get annoying.

-While TOPS knives do have a great reputation one thing that often lets them down is the cheap, poorly constructed nylon sheaths that some of their knives come with, luckily this knife is paired with a high-quality leather sheath which won’t let you down.
+While TOPS knives have a great reputation, one thing that often lets them down is the cheap, poorly constructed nylon sheaths that some come with.
+Luckily, this knife is paired with a high-quality leather sheath that won’t disappoint you.

 8. Morakniv Classic No 2